Fredrik Hansen: Priestly ministry

-He received a doctorate in canon law from the Pontifical Gregorian University in Rome in 2013, during his stay in Rome, he was the vice-rector of the Collegio Teutonico di Santa Maria dell'Anima.
+Hansen received a doctorate in canon law from the Pontifical Gregorian University in Rome in 2013, during his stay in Rome, he was the vice-rector of the Collegio Teutonico di Santa Maria dell'Anima.
 He was then a student at the Pontifical Ecclesiastical Academy, and in 2013, he entered the diplomatic service of the Holy See, subsequently, he was elevated to the title of Monsignor.
 Hansen was assigned to the Papal Nunciature in Tegucigalpa, Honduras, to the Permanent Mission of the Holy See as observer to international organizations in Vienna, and to the Permanent Mission of the Holy See to the United Nations in New York.

-After completing his diplomatic service in New York, he entered the Society of the Priests of Saint Sulpice on 22 July 2022.
+After completing his diplomatic service in New York, he became a candidate for Society of the Priests of Saint Sulpice on 22 July 2022.
 The congregation's main activity since its foundation in 1642 has been the operation of seminaries.

-Hansen became a professor at St. Mary's Seminary and University in Baltimore, and teaches the canon law and ecclesiology.
+Hansen became a professor at St. Mary's Seminary and University in Baltimore, where he taught Canon Law and Ecclesiology.
+In addition, he served in the role of Dean of Seminarians immediately prior to his appointment as Coadjutor Bishop of Oslo.

 Episcopal ministry

 On 1 November 2024, Pope Francis appointed Hansen as the Coadjutor Bishop of Oslo, his episcopal consecration was held on 18 January 2025 on St. Olav's Cathedral by Cardinal Pietro Parolin.

-On 16 July 2025 Pope Leo XIV accepted the resignation of the Bishop of Oslo, Bernt Ivar Eidsvig; as the Coadjutor Bishop, Hansen automatically succeeded Eidsvig as the Bishop of Oslo.
+On 16 July 2025, Pope Leo XIV accepted the resignation of the Bishop of Oslo, Bernt Ivar Eidsvig; as the Coadjutor Bishop, Hansen automatically succeeded Eidsvig as the Bishop of Oslo.